Aliases for NR1D1 Gene

 GeneCards Summary for NR1D1 Gene

-NR1D1 (Nuclear Receptor Subfamily 1, Group D, Member 1) is a Protein Coding gene.
-Diseases associated with NR1D1 include major depressive disorder and accelerated response to antidepressant drug treatment.
-Among its related pathways are Organelle biogenesis and maintenance and Metabolism.
+NR1D1 (Nuclear Receptor Subfamily 1 Group D Member 1) is a Protein Coding gene.
+Among its related pathways are Circadian rhythm pathway and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
-An important paralog of this gene is NR1I2.
+An important paralog of this gene is NR1D2.

 UniProtKB/Swiss-Prot for NR1D1 Gene